St Paul’s United Methodist Church

 - Mid-week Pastor’s Newsletter (MailChimp)

-- Thursday Morning Bible Study 10am (Zoom) email firstname.lastname@example.org to be added to the group
+- Thursday Morning Bible Study meets at 10am via Zoom.
+Contact email@example.com to be added to the group

-- Women’s Bible Study 6pm (Zoom) email Darla Bejnar (email@example.com) to be added to the group
+- Women;s Bible Study also meets on Thursdays at 6pm (Zoom) email Darla Bejhnar (firstname.lastname@example.org) to be added to this group.

 Help us help our community by giving online